operolabs/.github/profile/README.md

 ## [Browserstation](https://github.com/operolabs/browserstation)

 Browserstation is our first open source project.
-We built Browserstation when we noticed existing infrastructure couldn't meet the scalability needed to train Opero-1.It gives agents and scrapers full browser capabilities, with the ability to debug locally and scale to production without being locked into proprietary infrastructure.
+We built Browserstation when we noticed existing infrastructure couldn't meet the scalability needed to train Opero-1.
+It gives agents and scrapers full browser capabilities, with the ability to debug locally and scale to production without being locked into proprietary infrastructure.

 ## Opero-1